guangyaodou/guangyaodou.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior at [Brandeis University](https://www.brandeis.edu/) majoring in computer science.
 I have been doing research on Electroencephalography (EEG)-based Brain-Computer Interfaces, applications of machine learning, and deep learning, supervised by Professor [Xiaodong Qu](https://www.cs.swarthmore.edu/~xqu1/).
-Check out my publications [here](/publications/).
 I also served as a reviewer for [NeurIPS 2022 Datasets and Benchmarks Track](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks).

 This semester, I joined Graph Learning Group, supervised by Professor [Pengyu Hong](https://www.brandeis.edu/facultyguide/person.html?emplid=e02e9cdcd77a4ce11e620139c379f43742682961), and worked with his Ph.D. student [Yifei Wang](https://github.com/yifeiwang15).
 We are studying representation learning with application to chemical molecules.